-- 14. Prepare a Streetscape Master Plan for Boronia MAC that includes: - increased street tree planting - o sustainability measure - amenity improvements appropriate to the use and function of the footpaths and streetscape - conveniently located, high quality pedestrian infrastructure such as seating, bins, signage, landscaping, public art, security lighting and shade. - 15.
-Prepare a Lighting Strategy to enhance the amenity and safety of streets, that will have regard to: - o Wayfinding - o Public art installations - o Priority streets - Crime Prevention Through Environmental Design (CPTED).
+- 14. Prepare a Streetscape Master Plan for Boronia MAC that includes: - increased street tree planting - sustainability measure - amenity improvements appropriate to the use and function of the footpaths and streetscape - conveniently located, high quality pedestrian infrastructure such as seating, bins, signage, landscaping, public art, security lighting and shade. - 15.
+Prepare a Lighting Strategy to enhance the amenity and safety of streets, that will have regard to: - Wayfinding - Public art installations - Priority streets - Crime Prevention Through Environmental Design (CPTED).